logo

 • Feature engaging visuals and sounds to capture your baby's attention

-By combining signing with verbal cues and interactive toys, you'll give your baby's brain a boost and help them develop communication skills that will serve them well when babies start talking.
+By combining signing with verbal cues and interactive toys, you'll boost your baby's brain and help them develop communication skills that will help them when babies start talking.

 FAQs